 Good to know....

 - Forno Boccione: the bakery of the Jewish Ghetto, the best place for “ricotta e visciole” pie, a tart with sheep cheese and sour cherries.
 They also have a version with chocolate chips and ricotta and you can buy just one slice (which is enough for 2 people!)

 - I Dolci di Nonna Vincenza: near Campo dei Fiori, a Sicilian corner in Rome!
 You find here great cannoli, but also the almond pastry, pistacchio specialities, rosolio….

-- Innocenti Biscottificio: located in the nice quiet side of Trastevere (Via della Luce 21), this cookie factory seduces you from far by its wonderful smell and you have the chance to taste many different kind of traditional Italian cookies for moderate price… Try the little “meringues” or “brutti ma buoni” (literally “the ugly but good cookies”!) and you’ll be back again and again!
+- Innocenti Biscottificio: located in the nice quiet side of Trastevere (Via della Luce 21), this cookie factory seduces you from far by its wonderful smell and you have the chance to taste many different kind of traditional Italian cookies for a moderate price… Try the little “meringues” or “brutti ma buoni” (literally “the ugly but good cookies”!) and you’ll be back again and again!

 - Pascucci: just few meters from the Pantheon, that’s the place for milkshakes (“frullati” in Italian) since 1937.
 I remember going there when I was 5 and ordering my “Monterosa”, a cherry flavoured smoothie… still it’s my favorite.
 Try also the traditional Amalfi, based on mix citrus fruits.

 - Pasticceria Regoli: near the basilica of S. Maria Maggiore, this is another traditional address since 1916, still managed by the same family and still serving one of the best “maritozzo” in town, next to millefoglie, profiteroles, tiramisù, mont-blanc and so on….